Vinyl Record Cleaning Myths vs Facts | How to Clean Records Safely

 Fact: Sadly, no.

-Even freshly cleaned records start collecting dust as soon as they hit the air, especially if you’ve got static electricity in play.
-Store them in anti-static inner sleeves and keep your stylus clean, too.
+Even freshly cleaned records start collecting dust as soon as they hit the air — especially if static electricity is in play.
+Store your records in anti-static inner sleeves and keep your stylus clean, too.
 Touching the playing surface with your fingers?
 Don’t do it.
 Your skin oils will leave a mess that no dry brush can fix.

 Bottom Line: Don’t Overthink It But Don’t Wing It Either